varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Effiency

-    The ability to make use of scares resources
+    The ability to make use of scarce resources

 - Memory/cache
 - CPU power